-The voters in this District last voted at the polls in 2013.
+The voters in this District last voted at the polls in 2011.
 Given that the District has not recently conducted an election in an even-numbered year, we will use a jurisdiction of similar size for comparison.
-The closest jurisdiction by number of registered voters is the City of Daly City.
-In 2013, the Menlo Park Fire Protection District paid \$83,387 for election services to 39,887 registered voters, at the rate of \$2.09 per registered voter.
-In the 2014 Statewide General Election, the City of Daly City's cost for election services to 38,584 registered voters was \$49,018 at the rate of \$1.27 per registered voter.
-Comparing this cost with the 2013 General District Election cost, we estimate that if the District switched to even-numbered year elections, it would experience cost savings of approximately 39% for an election conducted with polling places.
+The closest jurisdiction by number of registered voters is the Town of Atherton.
+In 2011, the Broadmoor Police Protection District paid \$4,787 for election services to 2,345 registered voters, at the rate of \$2.04 per registered voter.
+In the 2014 Statewide General Election, the Town of Atherton's cost for election services to 4,910 registered voters was \$6,491 at the rate of \$1.32 per registered voter.
+Comparing this cost with the 2011 General District Election cost, we estimate that if the District switched to even-numbered year elections, it would experience cost savings of approximately 35% for an election conducted with polling places.

-In the November 2015 General District Election, the District's cost per registered voter was \$1.73.
-The cost for the 2015 election was much lower because that was the County's first election in the All Mailed Ballot Election Pilot Project that was authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
-Section 4001(a) permits San Mateo County to hold two additional all-mailed ballot elections in 2017.
+In the November 2015 General District Election, the District's cost per registered voter was \$1.67.
+The cost for the 2015 election was much lower because that was the County's first election in the All-Mailed Ballot Election Pilot Project that was authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
+Section 4001(a) permits San Mateo County to hold two additional All-Mailed Ballot Elections in 2017.

 In September 2016, the Governor approved Senate Bill No. 450 ("SB 450"), known as the California Voter's Choice Act, which added Section 4005 to the Elections Code.
 Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold all-mailed ballot elections under certain conditions.
 This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies and labor.
-Thus, if the County holds an all-mailed ballot election in a future even-numbered year, there is the possibility that costs for the District may be further reduced.
-If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to an all-mailed ballot/vote center election system.
+Thus, if the County holds an All-Mailed Ballot Election in a future even-numbered year, then we expect costs for the District to be further reduced.
+If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to All-Mailed Ballot Elections.
 A more detailed analysis on the potential impact of these new laws will be presented to the Board of Supervisors at a later time.

 The District's requested change will not have an immediate impact on the ballot styles, voting equipment or computer capacity.
-However, as more of the remaining 11 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
-As jurisdictions move to even-numbered year elections starting in 2017 and continuing through 2022, the total number of candidates in jurisdictions holding even-number year elections will increase substantially, roughly doubling by November 2022 compared to the number of candidates in November 2016.
+However, as more of the remaining 23 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
+When all jurisdictions move to even-numbered year elections sometime between 2017 and 2022, the total number of candidates for all jurisdictions could double in each election compared to the number of candidates in November 2016.
 This change will increase the variation in the Sample Ballot & Official Voter Information Pamphlets and the Official Ballot types.
 Overall costs for each election will increase, but the increase in costs will be distributed among more jurisdictions.
-Most importantly, staffing needs may substantially increase as tasks such as candidate filing increase and production of more voluminous election materials within statutory deadlines becomes more challenging during even-numbered years.
+Most importantly, staffing needs will more than double as tasks such as candidate filing increase and production of more voluminous election materials within statutory deadlines becomes more challenging during even-numbered years.
 Statewide General Elections will become more complex, requiring a shift from seasonal extra help staff to more experienced and knowledgeable permanent staff.
 The Division's operating budget needs will increase starting in FY 2017-18.